 Water is widely available in Cuba of course and water can be purchased in large bottles for around $2.
 But the tap water in Cuba is not for drinking like many couturiers in Latin America and the Caribbean.

 Toiletries aren’t always the cheapest or easiest to come by in Havana or other areas of Cuba.
 It’s unlikely you’ll ever have access to branded or regulated products either which can be an issue.

 Take what you need with you for a backpacking trip to save on high costs mainly.
 Sun cream as mentioned previously is an essential item to add to your Cuba packing list.

-Day-to-day and Prescription Medication
+Day-to-day and prescription medication

 Take with you any pharmaceuticals you’ll need during your stay on the island. of Cuba.
 Prescription medication goes without saying but other essentials are hard to come buy.

-We didn’t see one single place selling travel adapters in Cuba, make sure you take the correct adapters with you for your stay especially backpackers who won’t be staying in a resort that may offer adapters to guests.
+We didn’t see one single place selling travel adapters in Cuba.
+Make sure you take the correct adapters with you for your stay especially backpackers who won’t be staying in a resort that may offer adapters to guests.
 This is an unmissable packing list item if you are backpacking Cuba solo.

 Travelling to Cuba on a Budget

-Cuba backpacking budget breakdown;
+Cuba backpacking budget breakdown

 A 20-something travel blogger based in Liverpool.
 Covering all things from Latin America to Liverpool local guides and everything in between.